Boorhan/Classroom-Spring-Boot-Project/README.md

 - **Student Features:**
   - Enroll in multiple courses offered by different teachers.
   - Access suggested books and resources.

-- **General Features:**
-  - Different login and registration processes for teachers and students.
-  - Separate dashboards for both teachers and students after login.

 ---

 ### Versions